Bray Wyatt: Character and persona

-Wyatt's character from 2013 to 2018 was a villainous cult leader who believed himself to be the "nagging conscience of an immoral world".
+Wyatt's character from 2012 to 2018 was a villainous cult leader who believed himself to be the "nagging conscience of an immoral world".
 As the leader of The Wyatt Family, he had main subordinates in Luke Harper and Erick Rowan, as well as Braun Strowman for a brief time.
-He used a lantern to light the way in the dark arena during entrances, with entrance music by Mark Crozer.
+Wyatt used a lantern to light the way in the dark arena during entrances; he would invariably be accompanied by fans in attendance lighting the flashlights on their cell phones, which were affectionately referred to as his "fireflies".
 He would finish off most of his promos telling opponents and audiences to "follow the buzzards", his signature catchphrase.
 The character drew comparisons to Robert De Niro's portrayal of the character Max Cady from the 1991 film Cape Fear and fellow wrestler Waylon Mercy.
 He would use a swinging reverse STO as a finishing move that would be referred to as Sister Abigail.

 Following a hiatus from summer 2018 to spring 2019, Wyatt returned with a change in character.
-He started hosting the "Firefly Fun House" where he would perform as a friendly-mannered children's television show host.
-Soon after, he debuted a masked alter-ego called The Fiend, who had supernatural characteristics and remembers all the wrongdoings that others had inflicted on Wyatt in the past.
-During The Fiend's entrance, he carries a severed head resembling Wyatt's old cult leader self with a lantern inside its mouth and uses a heavy metal cover of his old theme music by Code Orange.
+He started hosting the "Firefly Fun House" where he would perform as a friendly-mannered children's television show host, similar to Mr. Rogers.
+Soon after, he debuted a masked alter-ego called The Fiend, a demon clown who had supernatural characteristics and remembered all the wrongdoings that others had inflicted on Wyatt in the past.
+During The Fiend's entrance, he would carry a severed head resembling Wyatt's old cult leader self with a lantern inside its mouth and used a heavy metal cover of his old theme music by Code Orange.
 He also adopted the mandible claw as a finishing move.
-During in-ring bouts, The Fiend has been presented as having unnatural endurance and strength, being able to withstand multiple finishing moves, weapon attacks and more, before kicking out of pins at a one count.
-Several of The Fiend's matches have also been done under a red lighting.
-After returning in 2022, he debuted a new character called Uncle Howdy, based on Richard Kiel's portrayal of Captain Howdy in the 1983 film Hysterical.
+During in-ring bouts, The Fiend was presented as having unnatural endurance and strength, being able to withstand multiple finishing moves, weapon attacks and more, before kicking out of pins at a one count.
+Several of The Fiend's matches were also done under a red lighting.
+After Wyatt returned in 2022, a new character called Uncle Howdy would appear, based on Richard Kiel's portrayal of Captain Howdy in the 1983 film Hysterical.
+Howdy would be portrayed by Wyatt's real life brother Taylor, better known as Bo Dallas.

-Rotunda has been praised for his character work.
+Rotunda had been praised for his character work.
 Readers of the Wrestling Observer Newsletter voted him as the Best Gimmick twice; winning the award in 2013 and 2019.